3 minute read

 How can technology be used for instant assessment?

-With so much recent disruption to their education, accurate information about a student’s current level of understanding is especially crucial to ensuring all pupils achieve their full potential.
-Understanding what students know, and what they don’t know, is central to effective learning.
-If pupils attempt tasks that are too difficult, they are likely to get frustrated and fail.
-Likewise, if they are assigned tasks that are too easy, they are unlikely to progress as they should.
+With so much disruption to education over the last several years, accurate information about a student’s current level of understanding is especially crucial to ensuring all students achieve their full potential.
+Understanding what students know and what they don’t know is central to effective learning.

 Technology can be used for instant assessment in many different ways, such as tracking student progress over time.
-Perhaps even more compelling, however, edtech can also be used to aid formative assessment: helping to boost engagement, identify knowledge gaps, and support further/deeper learning.
+Edtech can also be used to aid formative assessment: helping to boost engagement, identify knowledge gaps, and support further/deeper learning.

 Increase flexibility

-As you may have seen during lockdown, cloud-based learning provides increased flexibility, as pupils access and complete online assessments at a time that best suits their individual learning style and needs.
+Cloud-based learning provides increased flexibility, as students access and complete online assessments at a time that best suits their individual learning style and needs.
 All they need is an internet-ready device and a web-based or virtual environment.

-With personalised learning shown to motivate students into becoming investors in their own education, such student-led approaches are becoming increasingly popular here in the UK.
+With personalised learning shown to motivate students into becoming investors in their own education, such student-led approaches are becoming increasingly popular.

 Improve feedback

-Cloud-based edtech, such as ClassFlow, allows teachers to assess student comprehension in the moment of learning, with real-time assessments and instant polling.
-By immediately identifying and addressing any gaps in knowledge, educators can then tailor their lessons to the real needs of each pupil.
+Cloud-based edtech allows teachers to assess student comprehension in the moment of learning, with real-time assessments and instant polling.
+By immediately identifying and addressing any gaps in knowledge, educators can then tailor their lessons to the real needs of each student.

 Recognise and cater for differences